 Aligned with the Common Core State Standards, this course will include activities that support the students' mastery of skills in the areas of literary analysis, elements of writing, and effective language use.
 Listening and speaking skills will also be addressed.
-Students will be expected to read independently, discuss and write about a variety of substantive literary works from each of the four major literary genres including fiction, nonfiction, poetry, and drama.
-This will include at least four major works, two of which may be required prior to the start of the course.
-Students will use the writing process to complete written works including literary analysis essays, a narrative essay, and a substantial, MLAformat research paper resulting from the individual exploration of a student-selected topic.
+Students will be expected to read independently, discuss and write about a variety of substantive literary works from the four major literary genres including fiction, nonfiction, poetry, and drama.
+This will include at least three major works, one of which may be required prior to the start of the course.
+Students will use the writing process to complete written works including literary analysis essays and an MLA-format research project resulting from the individual exploration of a student-selected topic.
 Mechanics instruction will coincide with the revision of student-generated, written responses.
 Grammar units including parts of speech and parts of the sentence will be taught with an emphasis on the usage of Standard English in writing and speaking.
 Finally, students will hone speaking and listening skills through a variety of opportunities in whole-class and small-group settings, including at least one presentation.

 Aligned with the Common Core State Standards, this course will include activities that support the students' mastery of skills in the areas of literary analysis, elements of writing, and effective language use.
 Listening and speaking skills will also be addressed.
-Students will be expected to read independently, discuss and write about a variety of substantive literary works from each of the four major literary genres including fiction, nonfiction, poetry, and drama.
-This will include at least three major works, one of which may be required prior to the start of the course.
-Students will use the writing process to complete written works including literary analysis essays, a narrative essay, and a guided MLA-format research paper resulting from the individual exploration of a student-selected topic.
-Mechanics instruction will coincide with the revision of student-generated, written responses.
+Students will be expected to read independently, discuss and write about a variety of substantive literary works from the four major literary genres including fiction, nonfiction, poetry, and drama.
+This will include at least two major works, one of which may be required prior to the start of the course.
+Students will use the writing process to complete written works including literary analysis essays and a guided MLA-format research project resulting from the group exploration of a student-selected topic.
+Mechanics instruction will coincide with the revision of studentgenerated, written responses.
 Grammar units including parts of speech and parts of the sentence will be taught with an emphasis on the usage of Standard English in writing and speaking.
 Finally, students will hone speaking and listening skills through a variety of opportunities in whole-class and small-group settings, including at least one presentation.